Paying for care services at home

 You will be required to provide evidence of all items declared on the form.

-In cases where an individual lacks capacity to deal with financial matters, there will be a requirement for someone to act under a Registered Power of Attorney (POA) or Deputyship order.
+In cases where an individual lacks capacity to deal with financial matters, there will be a requirement for someone to act under a Registered Power of Attorney (POA) or Deputyship order or as Department for Work & Pensions (DWP) Appointee.

-In cases where an individual who lacks capacity has no Capital, assets or property ownership and only receives income that derives from state benefits, a Department for Work and Pensions Appointeeship may be an option.
+DWP would only be an option in cases where an individual who lacks capacity has no capital, assets or property ownership and only receives income that derives from state benefits.

-You can visit the Government website and use the search tool to find more information regarding Attorney, Deputy and Department for Work and Pensions Appointee and how to make an application.
+You can visit the Government website and use the search tool to find more information regarding Attorney, Deputy and DWP Appointee and how to make an application.

 You may choose to refuse to make a financial declaration.
 In such cases the individual would be assessed as liable to pay the full cost of their care.
 You may however request that a full financial assessment be completed at any time in the future.